littlebunch/fdc-api/README.md

 If you do not already have access to a CouchBase instance then you will need to download and install the Community edition.

 ### Step 5:  Load the BFPD csv data
-1. From your Couchbase console, create a bucket, e.g. gnutdata and a user, e.g. gnutadmin with the following roles on the bucket:  Views Reader, Query Select, Search Reader, Data Reader, Application Access, and indexes.
-Sample scripts are also provided in the couchbase path for these steps as well.
+1. From your Couchbase console or REST API, create a bucket, e.g. gnutdata and a user, e.g. gnutadmin with the following roles on the bucket:  Views Reader, Query Select, Search Reader, Data Reader, Application Access, and indexes.
+Sample API scripts are also provided in the couchbase path for these steps as well.
 2. Configure config.yml (see below) for host, bucket and user id/pw values you have selected.
 3. Download and unzip the BFPD csv file into a location of your choice.
 4. Run the loader: